aras-p/glsl-optimizer/src/gallium/docs/source/screen.rst

 Compute-specific capabilities.
 They can be queried using pipe_screen::get_compute_param.

+* ``PIPE_COMPUTE_CAP_IR_TARGET``: A description of the target as a target triple specification of the form ``processor-manufacturer-os`` that will be passed on to the compiler.
+This CAP is only relevant for drivers that specify PIPE_SHADER_IR_LLVM for their preferred IR.
+  Value type: null-terminated string.
 * ``PIPE_COMPUTE_CAP_GRID_DIMENSION``: Number of supported dimensions
   for grid and block coordinates.
 Value type: ``uint64_t``.
 * ``PIPE_COMPUTE_CAP_MAX_GRID_SIZE``: Maximum grid size in block